koszeggy/KGySoft.Drawing/Examples/Xamarin/README.md

 > ℹ️ _Note:_ This example references only the technology-agnostic [`KGySoft.Drawing.Core`](https://www.nuget.org/packages/KGySoft.Drawing.Core) package so it also demonstrates how to obtain a bitmap data for a 3rd party bitmap implementation without dedicated support.
 See the SkiaSharp specific solutions for [MAUI](../SkiaSharp.Maui) or [WPF](../SkiaSharp.Wpf) for examples that support the wide range of possible pixel formats of the `SKBitmap` type.

+> ⚠️ _Warning:_ Visual Studio 2026 does not support the Android and iOS projects of this solution anymore, and opens the Windows project only.
+You need Visual Studio 2022 or Visual Studio for Mac 2022 to be able to debug the Android and iOS projects.
+If you use Visual Studio Code, check out the [MAUI](../Maui) example instead.

 ## Screenshots

 <p align="center">